humfrey/Autocategorise-GPT/README.md

 AutocatGPT is a simple API service built with Node.js, using the OpenAI API to categorize marketplace products into a multi-level taxonomy based on unstructured descriptions.

-## Features

-Multi-Level Taxonomy: Supports categorization into a detailed hierarchy of product types, enhancing searchability and organization.
-API Playground: A simple UI to test API requests and view responses directly.

 ## Sample .env file

 OPENAI_API_KEY="[Your OpenAI API Key]"